Kengaroo92/amortization-calculator/README.md

  5. The total interest paid to date.
  6. The remaining balance of the loan at the end of the current month.

-The project was judged on a several criteria as outlined below:
+The project was judged on several criteria as outlined below:

  1. Does the project meet the specifications listed above?
  2. Does the app exceed those listed specifications?